mesqueeb/MicroMaxOnAppleSilicon/README.md

 .package(url: "https://github.com/mesqueeb/MicroMaxOnAppleSilicon", from: "3.0.0")
 ```

 Micro-Max On Apple Silicon is the [µ-Max C Chess engine](https://home.hccnet.nl/h.g.muller/max-src2.html) by H.G.
 Muller to play Chess games.
-Built as multi-platform XCframework for iOS, macOS and visionOS.
-Wrapped as a modernised Swift Package that can be included in any Swift project and can build on all Apple platforms.
+Wrapped and built as multi-platform Swift Package for iOS, macOS and visionOS.

 ## Installation